Foreign accent syndrome: History

-The condition was first described in 1907 by the French neurologist Pierre Marie, and another early case was reported in a Czech study in 1919, conducted by German internist Alois Pick (1859–1945).
+The condition was first described in 1907 by the French neurologist Pierre Marie, and another early case was reported in a Czechoslovak study in 1919, conducted by German internist Alois Pick (1859–1945).
 Other well-known cases of the syndrome include one that occurred in Norway in 1941 after a young woman, Astrid L., suffered a head injury from shrapnel during an air-raid.
 After apparently recovering from the injury, she was left with what sounded like a strong German accent and was shunned by her fellow Norwegians.

 Society and culture

 Cases of foreign accent syndrome often receive significant media coverage, and cases have been reported in the popular media as resulting from various causes including stroke, allergic reaction, physical injury, and migraine.
 A woman with foreign accent syndrome was featured on both Inside Edition and Discovery Health Channel's Mystery ER in October 2008, and in September 2013 the BBC published an hour-long documentary about Sarah Colwill, a woman from Devon, whose "Chinese" foreign accent syndrome resulted from a severe migraine.

-In 2016, a Texas woman, Lisa Alamia, was diagnosed with Foreign Accent Syndrome when, following a jaw surgery, she developed what sounded like a British accent.
+In 2016, a Texas woman, Lisa Alamia, was diagnosed with foreign accent syndrome when, following a jaw surgery, she developed what sounded like a British accent.
 Ellen Spencer, a woman from Indiana who has foreign accent syndrome, was interviewed on the American public radio show Snap Judgment.

-In season 2 episode 12 of the American television series Hart of Dixie, one storyline revolves around character Annabeth Nass and a man she's attracted to named Oliver who has foreign accent syndrome.

-The British singer George Michael said that, after waking from a three-week long coma in 2012, he temporarily had a West Country accent.
+The British singer George Michael reported briefly speaking in a West Country accent following his recovery from a three-week long coma in 2012.

 Potential treatments

 FAS is a very rare disorder.
 Likewise, there are not very many proposed treatments.
-Two that may provide relief to patients with FAS in the future include mastery of musical skills and “tongue reading”.
+Two that may provide relief to patients with FAS in the future include mastery of musical skills and "tongue reading".

 In terms of mastery of music skills, research by Christiner and Reiterer suggests that musicians, both instrumental and vocal, are better at imitating foreign accents than non-musicians.
 Vocalists are further better than instrumentalists at this task.
-In this way, individuals with FAS might be able to reimitate their original, lost native accents more easily if they master a musical - especially vocal – skill.
+In this way, individuals with FAS might be able to reimitate their original, lost native accents more easily if they master a musical – especially vocal – skill.

 Pursuing this further, another set of researchers, Banks et al. investigated the role of hearing a foreign accent versus hearing and seeing someone use a foreign accent and which of these may be better for helping an individual replicate a foreign accent.
-Contrary to the researcher's predictions, “no differences were found in perceptual gains between the two modalities.”
-By contrast, a method that did seem to improve learning of non-native speech sounds was “real-time visual feedback of tongue movements with an interactive 3D visualization system based on electromagnetic articulography.”
+Contrary to the researcher's predictions, "no differences were found in perceptual gains between the two modalities."
+By contrast, a method that did seem to improve learning of non-native speech sounds was "real-time visual feedback of tongue movements with an interactive 3D visualization system based on electromagnetic articulography."